srobo/kitbook/docs/competition/volunteers/refreshments.md

 ## Running low on refreshments

 If we're running low on refreshments, it's your responsiblity to either go or find someone to go get more from the nearby shops.
+There should be an amount of cash by the refreshments to spend to replenish.
+If this has ran out, please speak to the Volunteer Manager.

 The nearest food shopfor SR2019 is the 'Coop Food' on Burgess road, see: https://goo.gl/maps/VETqx4apQet

 We recommend the items you get are:
-- Coffee (if we have cups)
+- Hot drink facilities (if we have hot drinks cups)
+  - Coffee
+  - Tea
+  - Milk
 - Plastic tumblers
 - Soft drinks
 - Fruit
 - Biscuits

-Keep hold of your receipts, and send them in when we ask for travel reimbursements, repayments will be made at that time.